 We created 15 planning scenarios, such that solutions accounted for all possible combinations of risk categories within each hierarchical level (Table 1).
-We then compared these risk-based solutions to those produced with a baseline scenario that adopted the traditional area-minimizing approach to optimization without considering risk.
+We then compared these risk-based solutions with those produced with a baseline scenario that adopted the traditional area-minimizing approach to optimization without considering risk.

 We processed all data described previously to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database to use as planning units in the optimization analyses.
-For biodiversity data, we calculated the proportion of suitable habitat in each 10 x 10 km pixel, for governance risk and land use risk we used the nearest neighbor approach, and for climate risk we calculated the mean.
-We used this resolution as a tradeoff between precision and computational feasibility.
-Our multi-objective approach uses a hierarchical (lexicographic) framework that assigns a priority to each objective, and sequentially optimizes for the objectives in order of decreasing priority.
+For biodiversity data, we calculated the proportion of habitat in each 10 x 10 km pixel.
+For governance risk and land-use risk, we used the nearest neighbor approach, and for climate risk we calculated the mean.
+We used this resolution as a trade-off between precision and computational feasibility.
+In our multiobjective approach, we used a hierarchical (lexicographic) framework that assigns a priority to each objective and sequentially optimizes for the objectives in order of decreasing priority.
 At each step, it finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives.
-We considered up to three objectives in our prioritization scenarios, i) governance risk, ii) land use risk, and iii) climate risk.
-To compare different scenarios, we calculated solutions for each unique objective combination (n= 15), as well as one where we use a constant objective function as the baseline scenario, as the order of the hierarchy can influence the results (See Table 1 for details).
+We considered up to three objectives in our prioritization scenarios: governance risk, land-use risk, and climate risk.
+To compare different scenarios, we calculated solutions for each unique objective combination (n= 15), as well as one where we used a constant objective function as the baseline scenario because the order of the hierarchy can influence the results (Table 1).

-In systematic conservation planning, conservation features describe the biodiversity units (e.g., species, communities, habitat types) that are used to inform protected area establishment.
+In systematic conservation planning, conservation features describe the biodiversity units (e.g., species, communities, habitat types) used to inform protected area establishment.
 Planning units describe the candidate areas for protected area establishment (e.g., cadastral units).
-Each planning unit contains an amount of each feature (e.g., presence/absence, number of individuals).
+Each planning unit contains an amount of each feature (e.g., presence or absence, number of individuals).
 A prioritization describes a candidate set of planning units selected for protected establishment.
 Each feature has a representation target indicating the minimum amount of each feature that ideally should be held in the prioritization (e.g., 50 presences, 200 individuals).
-To minimize risk, we have a set of data sets describing the relative risk associated with selecting each planning unit for protected area establishment.
-Thus, we wish to identify a prioritization that meets the representation targets for all of the conservation features, with minimal risk.
+To minimize risk, we used data sets that described the relative risk associated with selecting each planning unit for protected area establishment.
+Thus, we sought to identify a prioritization that met the representation targets for all of the conservation features with minimal risk.

-Let I denote the set of conservation features (indexed by i), and J denote the set of planning units (indexed by j).
-To describe existing conservation efforts, let pj indicate (i.e., using zeros and ones) if each planning unit j ∈ J is already part of the global protected area system.
-To describe the spatial distribution of the features, let Aij denote (i.e., using zeros and ones) if each feature is present or absent from each planning unit.
-To ensure the features are adequately represented by the solution, let ti denote the conservation target for each feature i ∈ I. Next, let D denote the set of risk datasets (indexed by d).
-To describe the relative risk associated with each planning unit, let Rdj denote the risk for planning units j ∈ J according to risk datasets d ∈ D.
+We set I to denote the set of conservation features (indexed by i), and J to denote the set of planning units (indexed by j).
+To describe existing conservation efforts, pj indicates (i.e., using 0s and 1s) whether each planning unit j ∈ J is already part of the global protected area system.
+To describe the spatial distribution of the features, we let Aij denote (i.e., using 0s and 1s) whether each feature is present or absent from each planning unit.
+To ensure the features are adequately represented by the solution, we let ti denote the conservation target for each feature i ∈ I. We let D denote the set of risk datasets (indexed by d).
+To describe the relative risk associated with each planning unit, we let Rdj denote the risk for planning units j ∈ J according to risk datasets d ∈ D.

+xj=1, if j selected for prioritisation,0, else (eqn 1)

 The problem contains the binary decision variables xj for planning units j ∈ J.

-The reserve selection problem is formulated following:
+The reserve selection problem is formulated as follows:

+lexmin f1x,f2x,…fDx (eqn 2)subject to fdx=j∈JRdjxj∀d∈D (eqn 3)j∈JAij≥ti∀i∈I (eqn 4)xj≥pj∀j∈J (eqn 5)xj∈{0,1}∀j∈J (eqn 6)